brochwerger/crawler/README.md

 1. The use of the `mailto` reference tag is not too common (164 out of almost 10K).
 Need to revisit the assumption that the `mailto` tag will get most of the email addresses

 2. Error rate is too high - around 15% (8198+3009+4277).
-From these errors, 3% will go away if code fetch only parseable resources; 4% are probably due to network errors or old URLs; the remaining 8% is what I labeled as 'categorize error' which points to "local references" where the means the URL was not fully qualified and I try to build a fully qualified URL from the at hand (the previous URL).
+From these errors, 3% will go away if code fetch only parseable resources; 4% are probably due to network errors or stale URLs; the remaining 8% is what I labeled as 'categorize error' which points to "local references" where the means the URL was not fully qualified and I try to build a fully qualified URL from the  at hand (the previous URL).
 This code needs to be revised to see if we can get better results (less categorize errors).

 Another interesting observation is that one of the runs worked on considerable less URLs that the other but both run about the same time (around 1 hour) and with the same resources (the default 10 threads):